Glacier Pothos: Simple Care Guide for Beginners

 Repotting

+When white roots start to develop around the sides of the soil or start to slither through the drainage holes, it’s time to repot your pothos glacier.
+Aim to increase the size of your pot before it gets to this point.
 In most cases, repotting should be done after the plant has doubled in size.
 If the container is significantly larger, the excess soil might cause waterlogging and root rot.
-Instead, choose a new pot that is about two inches broader in diameter than the previous one.
+Instead, choose a new pot that is about two inches wider in diameter than the previous one.

-How to do Glacier Propagation?
+How To Do Glacier Propagation?

 Step 1: Use a pair of pruning shears or scissors to clip stems from a healthy glacier plant.
 There should be at least three to four nodes on the stem of each stem cutting, but no more than six or seven.

-Step 2: Take the bottom off, 1 to 2 leaves from each cutting are needed to reveal the nodes at the stem’s base.
+Step 2: Take the bottom off.
+1 to 2 leaves from each cutting are needed to reveal the nodes at the stem’s base.

 Step 3: Fresh water should be prepared in a container, and the stem cuttings should be submerged in the water with the pothos of the top of the cutting remaining above the surface.